 Perception in the mode of rajo-guna is when the world we want to see isn’t manifest to the limited sense of perception.
 In such a case, we bombard the world with energy, thus converting abstractions into details, and creating a reality which previously did not exist.
 The observer’s senses then reach out to this created reality, although we know that this isn’t the reality that existed previous to our observation.
 Quantum particles created through high-energy collisions fall into this category because they are created by inundating matter with energy.
 This isn’t the reality that existed by itself; it is rather a reality that we are producing by our effort before we observe it.

 Perception in the mode of tamo-guna is when we cannot see the world accurately because the world isn’t manifest to our eyes, and we aren’t going to put an effort into “shining light” on it.
 Rather, we interpret the abstract nature of meaning as uncertainty and indeterminism in nature itself.
 If we cannot grasp the idea “Mammal” it appears to us that sometimes a mammal is a “Dog” and sometimes a mammal is a “Cat”.
 We interpret this variety as indeterminism in “Mammal” itself because we treat “Mammal” as a physical entity which must have a definite state.
 The idea therefore that nature is uncertain because we cannot explain the emerging variety is knowledge in tamo-guna.

-The fact is that the world is not uncertain, although it is abstract.
-To see the abstraction our senses must be advanced to reach out and attach to this abstract reality.
+The world is not uncertain, although it is abstract.
+To see the abstraction our senses must attach to this abstract reality.
 If we can’t reach out, we can try to illuminate this reality by adding energy into it (through the senses of action).
-But if we can’t even control how we add this energy, then the resulting observation would appear to be random anyway.
+But if we can’t control how we add this energy, then the resulting observation would be random.
 This randomness is not in nature but in our imperfect methods of perceiving the world.